 In many trading relationships, there will be a flow of data from one business to another – and where that data consists, wholly or partly, of ‘personal data’, the law requires certain provisions to be included in a written agreement.
-And with the implementation of the GDPR, those ‘data processing clauses’ are set to become rather lengthier than they currently are.
+And since the implementation of the GDPR, those ‘data processing clauses’ have become, out of necessity, rather lengthier than they once were.

 Definition under the GDPR